GDYendell/bluesky/docs/developer/hardware.rst

 "Flyer" Interface
 +++++++++++++++++

-*For context on what we mean by "flyer", refer to the section on* :doc:`async`.
+*For context on what we mean by "flyer", refer to the section on* :doc:`/user/async`.

 The interface of a "flyable" device is separate from the interface of a readable or settable device, though there is some overlap.